menu

 A relatively large number of people in Baldwin telecommute to their jobs.
 Overall, about 22.54% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Baldwin is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Baldwin is a great place for families with children to consider.
+First of all, many other families with children live here, making Baldwin a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Baldwin has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Baldwin’s overall crime rate is lower than average for the country.

 Baldwin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.